-This benchmark was developed and tested on SuSE Linux Enterprise Server (SLES) 9.0.
-It is likely to work for other versions of SuSE Linux as well (such as SuSE Linux Professional).
-The scoring tool may yield inaccurate results on non-SuSE systems.
+This benchmark was developed and tested on SUSE Linux Enterprise Server (SLES) 10 SP1.
+It is likely to work for other versions of SUSE Linux as well (such as openSUSE).
+The scoring tool may yield inaccurate results on non-SUSE systems.